flaturtha/64-testaments/madness-of-krill/madness_v2.md

 # CHAPTER 2
 ## THE IDOL OF KU’RANATH

 Many years ago, he told me, his temple was attacked and destroyed by a British Army Colonel.
-The man was acting beyond his orders to bring order to India and murdered many priests, including the temple high priest.
+The man was acting beyond his orders to bring order to India and murdered the priests while they worshiped.

 The madman had been corrupted by a dark sect and sought the power that the sect promised.
 He destroyed the temple of Ku’Ranath because the priests were representatives of the true gods and opposed this dangerous sect.

-Now, sixty years later, that Colonel had returned, immortal, powerful.
+Now, sixty years later, that Colonel had returned --- powerful, possessing great magic, and immortal.
 And he sought to destroy any remaining members on the sect that opposed his rise to power.

 “I am the last of my sect,” he said.
 “And this madman seeks me out to kill me, thus ending any resistance to his taking the form of Ku’Ranath, himself, who was an ancient warrior who battled the dark gods.